-A microeconomic analysis of the basic characteristics of a market-directed economy.
+A microeconomic analysis of the basic characteristics of a marketdirected economy.
 Topics include demand and supply elasticity; consumer choice; cost and productivity in the firm; perfect, monopolist, oligopolist, and monopolistic competition; antitrust, regulation, and deregulation; and resource markets.

-ECON202 Macroeconomics
+ECON202 Macroeconomics 3 Credits

-A macroeconomic analysis of the basic characteristics of a modern market-directed economy challenged by global development.
-Topics discussed include supply and demand; national income; gross domestic product; consumer price and confidence indexes; the business cycle; inflation and unemployment; fiscal, supply-side and monetary policy; and the Federal Reserve System.
+This course provides a macroeconomic analysis of the basic characteristics of a modern market-directed economy challenged by global development.
+Topics discussed include supply and demand; national income; gross domestic products; consumer price and confidence indexes; the business cycle; inflation and unemployment; fiscal, supply-side and monetary policy; and the Federal Reserve System.